 When choosing a specific lake, I often consider a couple of key factors.
 First, lakes that had good walleye bites last winter are often on the “uptick” when it comes to walleye populations and, I like tipping the odds for fishing success in my favor by targeting lakes with lots of fish.

-Second, lakes that are traditional producers of early season walleyes will also get consideration.
-Some lakes just seem to be good fish-producers year-in and year-out during early season and, if those same lake’s produced last winter, all the better!
+Second, lakes that are traditional producers of early-season walleyes will also get consideration.
+Some lakes just seem to be good fish producers year-in and year-out during the early season and, if that same lake’s produced last winter, all the better!